 - Audio, navigation, and entertainment system components

-- Exhaust system from catalytic converter back
+- Exhaust system from the catalytic converter back

 - Immobilizer key

 - Water leaks

 The emergency roadside assistance that comes with an Infiniti CPO vehicle runs for the duration of the warranty but can seem a bit mediocre compared to the rest of the warranty.
 It includes battery jump-starts, flat tire changes (using your good spare), lockout assistance, and emergency fuel delivery ($5 maximum).

 We think the $5 limit for fuel might be a bit skimpy, considering some Infiniti vehicles require premium-grade gas.
 We’d rather see something like “three-gallon limit.”
 Also, the other benefits cover out-of-pocket expenses only up to $100.
 There are a few other good benefits, though:

 - If your Infiniti needs to be towed due to a mechanical breakdown, the CPO roadside assistance will arrange for towing to the nearest Infiniti dealership (up to 250 miles).
 Since Infiniti has only 200 dealers in the United States, you could end up farther than 250 miles from one.
 In that case, Infiniti will arrange towing to an “authorized repair facility.”
 (We would guess that might include Nissan dealerships.)

 - If a breakdown occurs when you are 100 miles or more away from home, Infiniti will cover trip interruption expenses (alternate transportation, meals, and lodging) up to a $500 limit.

 - If you need to rent a car while your Infiniti is undergoing a covered repair, Infiniti will reimburse you for car rental expenses up to $35 per day for up to five days ($175 max).